matestack/matestack-ui-core/README.md

 ## Contribution

-We are happy to accept contributors of any kind.
-Please refer to the [Contribution Guide](https://docs.matestack.io/docs/start/400-contribute/README.md)
+We are happy to accept contributors of any kind!
+In order to make it as easy and fun as possible to contribute to `matestack-ui-core`, we would like to onboard contributors personally!
+Best way to become a contributor: Ping us on Discord!
+We will schedule a video call with you and show you, how and what to work on :)

+Here are some good first issues for first time contributors: [good first issues](https://github.com/matestack/matestack-ui-core/issues?q=is%3Aopen+is%3Aissue+label%3A"good+first+issue")

 ## Features

 On our [landingpage](https://www.matestack.io), we're presenting the following features alongside some live demos!

 ### 1. Create UI components in pure Ruby